OGStudio/openscenegraph-cross-platform-guide/README.md

   ![Screenshot](readme/1.3.install_under_windows.png)

-  We install OpenSceneGraph under Windows and take a look at the cube with **osgviewer** tool.
+  Install OpenSceneGraph under Windows and take a look at the cube with **osgviewer** tool.

 <a name="tutorials-install-macos"/>